-Each year, we like to provide a breakdown of our performance over the course of Cyberweekend.
+Each year, we like to provide a breakdown of Cyber Monday facts as well as our performance over the course of the cyber weekend.
 Obviously, for most of our customers, this is the most important, and most stressful time of year.
-We do everything we can to be prepared so that our customers can have peace of mind knowing that search & navigation will work as expected.
+We do everything we can to be prepared so that our customers can have peace of mind knowing that their search and navigation will work as expected.

 Here are a few key statistics from Searchspring’s cyber weekend 2019 (11/28 – 12/2)